 platforms.
 Qt Plugins section has additional information about plugins and how Qt searches for them.

-If dynamic OpenGL is used, you additionally need to include the libraries required for ANGLE and software rendering.
-For ANGLE, both
+If dynamic OpenGL is used, you may additionally want to include the library required software-based OpenGL, if the application is compatible with it.

 If Qt was configured to link against ICU or OpenSSL, the respective DLL's need to be added to the